VoElenaS/Automation_Java/README.md

 ## 📦 Project Overview

-The **Stomanager Project** is a comprehensive warehouse and order management system.
+The **StoreManager Project** is a comprehensive warehouse and order management system.
 This automation suite was built **from scratch** to validate the system's functionality at both API and UI levels, applying industry-standard design and testing practices.

 The framework emphasizes **modularity**, **readability**, and **maintainability**, making it scalable for long-term usage and easy onboarding.